kurator-dev/kurator/docs/content/en/docs/fleet-manager/backup/restore.md

       startTimestamp: "2023-10-28T09:24:05Z"
 ```

-**Interpreting the Output:**
+Given the output provided, let's dive deeper to understand the various elements and their implications:

 - **The spec `destination` field:** The absence of a `destination` field indicates that the restore process will occur on all clusters where the backup was executed.
-Consequently, the `busybox` pod is successfully restored on both clusters.
+Consequently, the `busybox` pod is successfully restored in both clusters.

 - **The spec `policy` field:** The absence of a `policy` field means that the restore strategy is entirely based on the initial backup without any secondary filtering.